Grief and the Holidays

 The holidays present their own set of challenges for someone who is grieving.
-Being surrounded by parties and holiday cheer can magnify the mourner's feelings of loss and hopelessness.
+Being surrounded by parties and holiday cheer can magnify the mourner's feelings of loss and hopelessness when coping with grief and the holidays.

 The traditions can be especially hard because the person who once shared them is gone.
 Their absence is deeply felt as you look around the table.
 There is either someone else sitting in their place, or worse - an empty chair.